ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-4_CAM_vSphere_UI.md

    - **Overview:**

-     In this tab you can see the Template Name, Instance Details and Activity.  you can also see the 	  Resourse Details.
+     In this tab you can see the Template Name, Instance Details and Activity.  you can also see the 	  Resource Details.

    - **Modify:**